Skip to main content

 Does Michigan require a specific domestic violence program?

-For domestic violence convictions under MCL ยง750.81, Michigan courts may require a Domestic Violence Offender Program rather than general anger management.
-If your order specifically says 'domestic violence program' or 'batterer intervention,' verify with your attorney whether general anger management qualifies.
-If your order says 'anger management,' our course satisfies that requirement.
+For domestic violence convictions under MCL §750.81, Michigan courts may require a Domestic Violence Offender Program rather than general life skills.
+If your order specifically says 'domestic violence program' or 'batterer intervention,' verify with your attorney whether general life skills qualifies.
+If your order says 'life skills,' our course satisfies that requirement.

 Is this distance learning program (online class) acceptable in my county?